-Ms. Graham’s expertise spans the practice areas of mass tort, consumer fraud, products liability, environmental, and employment litigation.
-She has served as Lead Class Counsel, has acted as a member of various Plaintiffs’ Executive Committees in complex actions, and has experience as national defense coordination counsel in product liability and environmental litigation.
+Ms. Graham’s expertise spans the practice areas of mass tort, consumer fraud, product liability, environmental, business torts and gender rights claims.
+She has served as Lead Counsel in multi-million dollar cases, has acted as a member of various Plaintiffs’ Executive Committees in complex actions, and has prior experience as national defense coordination counsel in product liability and environmental litigation.

 Ms. Graham is actively representing thousands of injured victims in various cases against corporations, including pharmaceutical companies, medical device manufacturers, public utilitity and tech companies.
 Currently, she serves as Co-Lead on the Plaintiffs’ Executive Committee and as Chair of the Law & Briefing Committee in In re Zofran (Ondansetron) Products Liability Litigation (MDL No. 2657); as Liaison Counsel, a member of the Executive Committee and as Chair of the Law & Briefing Committee in In re Essure Product Cases (JCCP 4887); and as Co-Lead counsel in the In re Columbia Gas Explosion Cases (Mass.
 Sup.
 Ct.) in which she was a principal negotiator of the recent $143 million class action settlement.